AlenjaksAbraham/vg-sales-analyzer/man/README.md

-VG-SALES-ANALYZER
+vgSalesAnalyzer

 📦 Package Summary
-VG-Sales-Analyzer is an R pacakge that provides tools for exploring and analyzing video game sales data, with a focus on simplicity, clarity, and regional insights.
+vgSalesAnalyzer is an R pacakge that provides tools for exploring and analyzing video game sales data, with a focus on simplicity, clarity, and regional insights.
 It includes functions for summarizing top-selling games, visualizing sales trends over time, and working with both S3 and S4 representations of individual video game records.